ZenRadLad/Java11certification/README.md

 * Declare and instantiate Java objects including nested class objects, and explain objects' lifecycles (including creation, dereferencing by reassignment, and garbage collection) //DONE
 * Define and use fields and methods, including instance, static and overloaded methods //DONE
 * Initialize objects and their members using instance and static initialiser statements and constructors //DONE
-* Understand variable scopes, apply encapsulation and make objects immutable
+* Understand variable scopes, apply encapsulation and make objects immutable //DONE (read)
 * Create and use subclasses and superclasses, including abstract classes //DONE
-* Utilize polymorphism and casting to call methods, differentiate object type versus reference type
+* Utilize polymorphism and casting to call methods, differentiate object type versus reference type //DONE (read)
-* Create and use interfaces, identify functional interfaces, and utilize private, static, and default methods
+* Create and use interfaces, identify functional interfaces, and utilize private, static, and default methods //DONE
 * Create and use enumerations

 ### Working with Arrays and Collections